Which Of The Following Are True About Outgroups

 • Education and Awareness: Educating individuals about the nature and consequences of outgroup bias is a crucial first step.
 This includes promoting critical thinking skills to challenge stereotypes and prejudices.

 • Contact Hypothesis: This hypothesis suggests that positive contact between members of different groups can reduce prejudice and improve intergroup relations.
-However, this contact must be structured appropriately, involving equal status, common goals, and institutional support.
+Still, this contact must be structured appropriately, involving equal status, common goals, and institutional support.

 • Intergroup Dialogue and Collaboration: Creating opportunities for meaningful interaction and collaboration between ingroup and outgroup members can help break down stereotypes and build empathy.